twomice/com.joineryhq.campaigntools/README.md

 Collection of usability improvements for CiviCampaign:

-* Adds a "campaign" column to the contact Activities tab;
+* Adds a "campaign" column, to the contact Contributions tab; this column displays the name of the contribution campaign (if any);
+* Appends the name of the activity campaign (if any) to the value of the "Type" column for each activity in the contact Contributions tab;
 * Accepts a `campaign` URL parameter in contributions pages and event pages, causing the newly created entities (contributions, participants, activities) to be associated with the given campaign.

 The extension is licensed under [GPL-3.0](LICENSE.txt).